XinHong2021/Salary_of_jobs/README.md

 - Using Logistic regression and Gaussian Naive Bayes to train labeled data

-Both of two models gived similar results, with accuracies of 0.21 for GNB and 0.22 for LR.
+- Results: Both of two models gived similar results, with accuracies of 0.21 for GNB and 0.22 for LR.

 ## Semi-supervised learning